 In the years since, what was a boggy, rushy, barren landscape is now filled with life.
 The many fruit trees, berries, herbs and flowering trees are home to birds, bees, and small mammals.
 Two ponds teaming with life and the sound of water flowing show Colette’s careful stewardship of this lush ecosystem she created with her own hands.
 The story of her daily life, her successes and challenges are recorded in videos and blog posts and in her self-published book, A Cottage and Three Acres, printed in Ireland and mailed by the author at her local post office in true permaculture style supporting local businesses as she funds her Bealtaine Project with her writing.

 Videos and blog posts span many topics from the history and vision of Bealtaine, to trips to local Irish sites, London visits, charity shop fashion, cottage decorating and a dose of natural crafting and vegan cooking.
-Using the list of tags on her blog site or the SEARCH box on her website, Facebook and YouTube page will bring up posts in polytunnel building and maintenance, composting, compost toilets, and water conservation during the yearly Irish droughts.
+Using the tags on her website, social media, and YouTube page will bring up posts in polytunnel building and maintenance, composting, compost toilets, and water conservation during the yearly Irish droughts.
 Colette has recently published a new book on the myths and legends of Ireland inspired by the sense of magic on her land in sight of Kilronan Mountain a place filled with legend.
-Before and after photos.

 To see the before and after photos is inspiring knowing that one woman with a vision and a love of hard work can create this sanctuary.
 She is a force of nature living her deeply held beliefs that one ‘should plant like her life depends on it-because it does.”